k-barber/ccmb-doc/content/Adventure Log/238 - Katya Retrieval Plan.md

 The big news came when I got back to [[Cedar Combe]] and found a messenger waiting for me. [[Rian Wyrmwood]] had sent word that he needed to see me urgently.
 Spesof and I rode out to Nightfair immediately - I had a feeling this was about his daughter [[Katya Wyrmwood]].

 Sure enough, Ryan was done waiting for the legal system to handle her kidnapping.
-The Foss family had taken her weeks ago, and while there would be a trial eventually, Ryan wasn't about to wait months when his daughter's life was at stake.
+The Fossen family had taken her weeks ago, and while there would be a trial eventually, Ryan wasn't about to wait months when his daughter's life was at stake.
 Can't say I blame him - if someone took my family, I wouldn't be sitting around filing paperwork either.

 His plan was clever, if risky.
-The Foss family was hosting a banquet in a week's time, and we needed to get inside to gather intelligence on where Katia was being held.
+The Fossen family was hosting a banquet in a week's time, and we needed to get inside to gather intelligence on where Katia was being held.
 Unfortunately, Ryan couldn't get us direct invitations - apparently his requests were blocked.
 Instead, we'd need to work through a Count Iakovitch from [[Branstrand]], who had a plus-one invitation.

 Here's where it gets interesting: this Iakovitch fellow apparently has very specific tastes in men - particularly bearded, broad-shouldered dwarven types.
 So our plan involves Spesof seducing this count to secure the plus-one, then bringing me along as some kind of retainer or servant.
 Once we're inside the banquet, we need to identify potential turncoats among the staff - a guard, a cook, and a maid who might be willing to provide information in exchange for coin.